-Bedload is material in transport that primarily is supported by the streambed.
-In this report, bedload is considered to consist of particles in transit from the bed to the top of the bedload sampler nozzle (an elevation ranging from 0.25 to 0.5 foot).
-These particles are retained in the bedload sampler.
+Bedload is material in transport that is supported primarily by the streambed.
+In this report, bedload is considered to consist of particles in transit from the bed to an elevation equal to the top of the bedload sampler nozzle (ranging from 0.25 to 0.5 foot) that are retained in the bedload sampler.
 A sample collected with a pressure-differential bedload sampler also may contain a component of the suspended load.